Uniting cash professionals from financial institutions, retail businesses and the supply chain to gain unique, specialist insights.

 She further strengthened her expertise by earning an MBA from San Diego State University in 2017, enhancing her business acumen and strategic insight.

-Cash Cycle Manager, CMS Analytics
+Cash Cycle Manager

 Luke joined the operations team at CMS Analytics in 2021 after graduating from The University of Manchester with a First Class BA (Hons) in Economics.